Can CBD Oil Help With Menopause?

 ECS receptors, cannabinoid 1 (CB1) and cannabinoid 2 (CB2), are present in the brain, immune system, nervous system, and other peripheral organs.
 Their primary function is to regulate physiological and cognitive processes, including pain, appetite, mood, fertility, and memory (17).

 Research on the ECS remains in the preliminary stage.
-However, studies have found that cannabinoids, such as CBD and THC, stimulate CB1 and CB2 receptors (18).
+However, studies have found that cannabinoids, such as CBD and THC, stimulate and interact with CB1 and CB2 receptors in different ways (18).

 A review published in the Journal of Pharmacology and Experimental Therapeutics discussed how CBD showed estrogen receptor binding properties during an experiment with animal test subjects (19).